-This past week I was inundated with setting up a local costume exhibit.
+This past week, I was inundated with setting up a local costume exhibit.
 It has been a project 6 months in the works and it was a sigh of relief and joy to see it all come together.
-2014 year marks the 150th birthday of my home state of Nevada which was the motivation for choosing to display costumes and vintage clothing starting in 1864.
-Most costumes were handmade by members of our local Great Basin Costume Society with the rest being original vintage clothing.
+The year 2014 marks the 150th birthday of my home state of Nevada, which was the motivation for choosing to display costumes and vintage clothing starting in 1864.
+Most costumes were handmade by members of our local Great Basin Costume Society, with the rest being original vintage clothing.
 The talent our local costumers have is amazing!
-The display is on par with anything a museum could produce (in my not so humble opinion.)
+The display is on par with anything a museum could produce (in my not so humble opinion).

-In 1859 gold and silver was discovered in the hills of nothern Nevada.
-With that discovery an influx mining settlers began.
-At first it was mostly all men with a few ladies of the nights providing entertainment to the miners.
+In 1859, gold and silver was discovered in the hills of northern Nevada.
+With that discovery, an influx in mining settlers began.
+At first, it was mostly all men, with a few ladies of the night providing entertainment to the miners.
 Wives of wealthy mine owners eventually settled and built homes in the mining cities as well as nearby valleys.
-While the style at the time was very full, 150 in wide hoop skirts, the new residents quickly figured out they couldn’t fit through doorways!
-Buildings were built my skinny men without any thought to current ladies fashion.
-Out of necessity women ditched their hoop skirts earlier than their East Coast cousins and took to layers of petticoats that were more flexible through very narrow doorways and winding staircases.
+While the style at the time was very full, with 150 inch wide hoop skirts, the new residents quickly figured out they couldn’t fit through doorways!
+Buildings were built my skinny men without any thought to current ladies’ fashion.
+Out of necessity, women ditched their hoop skirts earlier than their East Coast cousins and took to layers of petticoats that were more flexible through very narrow doorways and winding staircases.

-The 1890’s saw the elimination of the bustle altogether.
+The 1890s saw the elimination of the bustle altogether.
 Hard times in Nevada meant many working classes wore simple cotton dresses (what we image as “Little House on the Prairie” style dresses) for the newest industry – ranching.
 For the elite, formality continued as much as ever.
-The above gowns now featured the new fashion obsession the “wasp waist” an extra tiny waist leading to large hips and an A-line skirt.
-This is my favorite decade (the dress on the right was my wedding dresses inspired by an 1893 Worth dinner gown.)
+The above gowns now featured the new fashion obsession — the “wasp waist,” an extra tiny waist leading to large hips and an A-line skirt.
+This is my favorite decade (the dress on the right was my wedding dress, inspired by an 1893 Worth dinner gown).

-The turn of the 20th century, after WW1, severely reduced the need for large amounts of fabric or expensive accessories.
-Luxury on a budget was all the rage from 1918 until after the next World War in the mid 1940’s.
-In the 1920’s dresses were simple slips with minimal decoration.
+The turn of the 20th century, after WWI, severely reduced the need for large amounts of fabric or expensive accessories.
+Luxury on a budget was all the rage from 1918 until after the next World War in the mid 1940s.
+In the 1920s, dresses were simple slips with minimal decoration.
 They cast off corsets and chopped off hemlines.
 Prohebition was mocked by the many saloons and underground speakeasys that never closed.
 Freedom at last!

 The 1930s hit Nevada’s agriculture and the railroad industry even harder.
 Nevada’s short residency requirement for divorces and the booming Casino industry kept tourism high.
 The state fared better than many.
-The late 1940s and 1950s improved in economy and tourism for Norther Nevada.
-Reno was a booming travel destination as well as a favorite rest stop along old hwy 40.
-Dozens or road side motels make car camping and cheap hotel rooms a thing to enjoy.
-Many travelers stayed after getting their quickie divorces bringing with them California’s Hollywood fashions and progressive ideals.
+The late 1940s and 1950s improved in economy and tourism for Northern Nevada.
+Reno was a booming travel destination as well as a favorite rest stop along old Hwy 40.
+Dozens of roadside motels make car camping and cheap hotel rooms a thing to enjoy.
+Many travelers stayed after getting their quickie divorces, bringing with them California’s Hollywood fashions and progressive ideals.

-Today Northern Nevada suffers from outdated images of seedy rundown casinos, dumpy old saloons, and a hippie artsy fartsy “Buring man” view on society and politics.
+Today, Northern Nevada suffers from outdated images of seedy rundown casinos, dumpy old saloons, and a hippie artsy fartsy “Buring Man” view on society and politics.
 While much of this is true, locals are fighting back these negative stereotypes and showing off all the wonderful, livable reasons, we love it here.
-The beautiful Truckee River runs right through town offering a nice way to cool off in the summer (104F today!)
-Lake Tahoe is less than an hour drive for even more refreshing mountain air in the summer and usually great skiing in the winter (not my thing.)
-A revitalization of an area south of downtown called “Midtown” is a happening trendy place with small local restaurants, shops, boutiques, antiques, performing arts, special events and some of the cheapest vintage clothes you can find in the Western United States.
-Compared to nearby California, its cheap to live here, jobs have reasonable pay with a normal 40 hour work week, entrepreneurship is supported, and our laws are not so over regulated they you fee you have a lot of freedom here.
-(I am an ex California, so yeah, Nevada is a welcome change.)
-I mention all this here because its tough to live somewhere knowing it has so many wonderful features yet always having to defend it from its negative stereotypes.
+The beautiful Truckee River runs right through town, offering a nice way to cool off in the summer (104F today!).
+Lake Tahoe is less than an hour’s drive away for even more refreshing mountain air in the summer and usually great skiing in the winter (not my thing).
+A revitalization of an area south of downtown called “Midtown” is a happening trendy place, with small local restaurants, shops, boutiques, antiques, performing arts, special events, and some of the cheapest vintage clothes you can find in the Western United States.
+Compared to nearby California, its cheap to live here, jobs have reasonable pay with a normal 40 hour work week, entrepreneurship is supported, and our laws are not so over-regulated, so you feel you have a lot of freedom here (I am an ex Californian, so yeah, Nevada is a welcome change).
+I mention all this here because its tough to live somewhere knowing it has so many wonderful features, yet always having to defend it from its negative stereotypes.
 I proudly announced I grew up in the San Francisco Bay Area, but hesitantly say I live in Reno, knowing there is a lengthy discussion to follow.

 I get asked about current Fashion in Nevada.
 It’s a funny thing.
-Its part “burning man” boho hippie, part relaxed California urban, part Rockabilly and part costume.
+It’s part “Burning Man” boho hippie, part relaxed California urban, part Rockabilly, and part costume.
 Costume?
-Well yeah, Nevada’s love to dress up.
-We have costume themed bar crawls all year long, special events in the summer like the 1950’s Hot August Nights, and a growing Steampunk and Cosplay presence too.
+Well yeah, Nevadans love to dress up.
+We have costume themed bar crawls all year long, special events in the summer like the 1950s Hot August Nights, and a growing Steampunk and Cosplay presence, too.
 For history buffs we still love to live the days of the Wild West, Civil War, and the suffragettes.
-It’s fun to love costumes, love vintage anything, and be here in nothern Nevada who loves and live it daily.
+It’s fun to love costumes, love vintage anything, and be here in Nothern Nevada, a city that loves and lives it daily.